RA-Company/anoubis_sso_server/README.md

 For adding data to database please add this to db/seed.rb of your application.

+First of all add admin user to database:

 ```ruby
 user = AnoubisSsoServer::User.where(email: '<your_email>').first
 unless user